50+ Small Businesses in Barcelona We Love to Support

 Today, it’s better known for the piano by the kitchen that the odd local will play while enjoying a vermouth or glass of cava.

 Bar del Pi is open all day with a fine selection of classic tapas.
-I recommend their tortilla española and a chat with Antonia.
+We recommend their tortilla española and a chat with Antonia.

 Pepe (owner of Bar La Plata in Barcelona) pouring house red wine